breakfireaus/random-password-generator/README.md

 ## Usage

-To use the program you need to click on the generate password button which is Red.
-Then follow the prompts and it will automatically generate a password
+- To use the program you need to click on the generate password button which is Red.
+Then follow the prompts and confirmation prompts so the program can  and it will automatically generate a password

 ![Main Page](assets/Screenshot-1.jpg)